tuv-sud-bd-2024/ai-tracker/README.md

 # ai-tracker
-To keep track of AI agents appearing like magic every other day
+To keep track of AI agents appearing like magic every other day.